 To ensure you achieve a complete recovery and can return to activity, we tend to approach problems in a wholistic nature.
 Hence, we often use this treatment in conjunction with our range of other treatment options such as orthotic therapy, exercise prescription, mobilisation techniques, dry needling, gait re-training, foot mobilisation therapy, and the list goes on.

 We require an initial appointment to assess your problem and determine if Shockwave is going to be an effective treatment pathway for you.
 If so, it can be administered at the initial consult.
-Our practitioners are equiped with a diagnostic ultrasound to ensure it is safe to proceed with the treatment and will formulate a treatment plan based on your goals and timeline.
+Our practitioners are equipped with a diagnostic ultrasound to ensure it is safe to proceed with the treatment and will formulate a treatment plan based on your goals and timeline.

 In each of your Shockwave treatments, your podiatrist will follow a similar routine as outlined in the steps below, after your current progress is discussed and other modalities e.g. dry needling and exercise rehab prescription have been performed.

 The Shockwave administration is as follows:

 Our Brisbane podiatrist team will locate the treatment area through palpation (a physical examination using the hands) to ensure the therapy is delivered precisely.

 A sufficient amount of ultrasound gel is applied to the injured area, which is necessary to transfer the acoustic waves efficiently and smoothly.